 Switch from a short position to a long position when the index bounces off the lower support level

-As far as using a stop-loss limit goes, when changing from a long position to a short position this would be just above the resistance line.
+As far as using a stop-loss limit goes, when changing from a long position to a short position, this would be just above the resistance line.
 When changing from a short position to a long position, this would be just below the support line.
-At some point the ranging market would begin to disintegrate as a new trend emerges.
-In this case, the final phase of the ranging market led to a period of consolidation, after which there was a significant downturn.
-Traders switching from an initial short position, to a long position, when the index hit the support level, would be prompted to switch again, as the new downward trend gathered momentum.
+At some point, the ranging market would begin to disintegrate as a new trend emerges.
+In this case, the final phase of the ranging market led to consolidation, after which there was a significant downturn.
+Traders switching from an initial short position to a long position when the index hit the support level would be prompted to switch again as the new downward trend gathered momentum.

 Ranging market: 2630.25 to 2819.75